The Hard Truth

 The one variable that is seldom – if ever – mentioned when discussing climate change is optimism, or the lack of it in this case.
 We live in a capitalistic society.
 No individual, no household and no corporation, will make a capital investment unless they feel optimistic about something.

 When the public’s sense of well-being begins to decrease, so will their capital expenditures.
 Decreased expenditures by consumers will begin to decrease the tax base.
 When that happens public services will begin to decrease, e.g. fire, police, medical, infrastructure and social services.
 The pervasive decrease in optimism will begin to cascade throughout the economy.
-Civil order will soon begin to decline.
 A self-reinforcing negative feed-back loop will have begun.

 When scientists talk about abrupt changes in the Earth’s ecosystem they refer to the impact of certain perturbations.
 Perturbations are major events that knock the ecosystem out of stasis and cause it to move in a different direction.
 Decreased optimism in the public’s mind could easily be the perturbation that breaks the back of our civilization.
 If this is the case, it could happen long before the climate change has wrought it’s worst.

-Even without a decrease in the tax base and/or a decline in social services, the irrefutable science surrounding the Carbon Ratio® makes it clear that there is enough human-induced carbon already in the atmosphere to insure our species extinction.
-For this reason it makes no sense for our civilization to continue on the same high growth, energy dense, trajectory we have been on for the past 300 years.
-To do so will only insure a very violent conclusion to the end of our civilization.
-But all is not lost.
-There is still something we can do.
-If we have the courage to face the inevitable we can begin to devise a plan to allow for an orderly contraction.
-If we do not have the courage and instead remain on the same trajectory we’ve been on for the past 300 years, our civilization will surely slide into anarchy, violence and human suffering.
-Which choice we take will not be determined by our leaders but rather by the strength and determination of the public’s will.
+Even without a decrease in the tax base and/or a decline in social services, the irrefutable science surrounding the Carbon Ratio® makes it clear that there is enough human-induced carbon already in the atmosphere to insure our species eventual extinction.
+For this reason it does not make sense for our civilization to continue on the same high growth, energy dense, trajectory we have been on for the past 300 years.
+Therefore, we must find the courage to face the reality of what lies ahead: the Carbon Ratio® is now far greater than what is needed for life on Earth to continue.
+That means our only option is to tell the public the truth about what lies ahead.
+We can then come together to devise a plan that will allow for an orderly contraction.
+If we do not have the courage to make the difficult decisions that needs to be made today, then our civilization will eventually slide into anarchy, violence, and perhaps war.
+Which choice we make will not be determined by our leaders but rather by the courage and determination of the public.